Award winners champion sexual health and rehabilitation of mental health service users

 Rachel Luby, 2019 winner of the Mental Health Nursing Award

-Ms Luby entered because she wanted to share her work and see it implemented in other areas.
+Ms Luby entered the awards because she wanted to share her work and see it implemented in other areas.
 ‘Patients were telling us that they would be more confident if staff approached them, but staff felt that they lacked the knowledge to do so, and didn’t see it as a priority,’ says Ms Luby, who works for East London NHS Foundation Trust.

 ‘They had also raised concerns about the breaking down of boundaries.
 This was something that I saw on the ward and was echoed in all of the literature on the subject.’